zshuangyan/impala-memory-predictor/settings_explanation.md

 and memory boundary of the category next to it, range from [0,1]

 #### MODEL_GROUP
+MODEL_GROUP is a list of dicts which refer to a series of models' definition.
+In each dict you must
+set key "name" with value different from other dicts, there is an optional key "pool_group" which
+refers to pools the model should be suited to, if not set, it will suit all pools in the cluster by default.
 if you only need one model, you can set MODEL_GROUP=[{'name': "first"}]
 if you want to separate model by pools, then add 'pool_group' key for each model.